Comoé National Park: History

-Landscape
+Geography and environment

 The steep climatic north–south gradient comprises a multitude of habitats containing a remarkable diversity of life, making it the most biodiverse savanna in the world, and ranges from the dry Sudanian zone to the comparatively humid Guinea Savanna.
 These habitats include for the most part different savannas, forest islands, gallery forests and riparian grasslands, thereby providing an ideal example of transitional habitats throughout various climatic zones.
-The Comoé river, flowing throughout Côte d'Ivoire also allowed for various habitats and plant associations normally found further south to exist in the park, like patches of dense gallery forest in the vicinity of the river.
+The Comoé river, flowing throughout Ivory Coast also allowed for various habitats and plant associations normally found further south to exist in the park, like patches of dense gallery forest in the vicinity of the river.
 This variety of habitats throughout different zones and the vast area dedicated to the conservation of natural resources make it an ecological unit of particular importance and a UNESCO World heritage site.

 Geomorphologically the park consists of large plains through which the Comoé River and its tributaries flow (Iringou, Bavé, Kongo).
 The Comoé river and its tributaries form the main drainage and the Comoé runs through the park for 230 km, with watercourses also draining to the Volta in the east.
 There are also various permanent and semi permanent ponds distributed throughout the park, most of which dry out during the dry season.
 The soils are for the most part infertile and unsuitable for cultivation.
 Granite inselbergs also rise up to 600 m within the park's area.